Output Strictly Local (OSL) Functions #

 rule see what it has just produced and react accordingly — the

-mechanism behind iterative spreading.
+mechanism behind iterative output dependence.

 The k parameter is a type-level annotation; semantic enforcement